The significance of art in the lives of our youth cannot be underestimated.

 The Mosaic Project is composed of two distinct, yet interconnected components.
 The Mosaic Project exhibition and the educational Mosaic Project Middle School and High School programming.

-Artists scheduled for the 2012 Mosaic Project were R. Gregory Christie and Lorenzo Hurtado Segovia.
-The exhibit opened to the public on Lancaster's First Friday, October 5 with an artist talk by and gallery reception with Hurtado Segovia; and again on November 2 with an artist talk, book signing and gallery reception for Christie.
-The exhibit continued through November 21.
+The 2012 Mosaic Project artists were R. Gregory Christie and Lorenzo Hurtado Segovia.
+The exhibit opened to the public on Lancaster's First Friday, October 5 with an artist talk and gallery reception with Hurtado Segovia; and again on November 2 with an artist talk, book signing and gallery reception for Christie.

 Mosaic Project 2011 featured artists Raul Colón and Amy Sherald.
 It opened to the public on October 7, 2011 with a First Friday reception which was attended by nearly 1000 visitors.
 The show featured 20 richly-colored and intricately-composed illustrations by Colón and seven large scale, symbolic and realistic portrait paintings by Sherald.
 Both artists presented public lectures on their work, which were attended by local high school students and community members.
 The artists also met and worked with middle-school Mosaic Scholarship students.
 See photos below.